- Stephen Manning Executive Director and Board Member

 Meet Jose Cruz Guadarrama

 Jose manages the Innovation Law Lab website, and has designed an array of presentations, graphics, and reports for the Innovation Law Lab and other immigrants’ rights organizations.
 He is passionate about design and immigrants’ rights, and brings artistically inventive and visually appealing design elements to the Innovation Law Lab’s work.
-Jose is also a legal assistant at the Immigrant Law Group PC and runs his own business, JCRUZ Design.

 Meet Shizuko Hashimoto